OlgaUtochka/FSDK_docs/doc/development/face_capturing.md

 <tr align="center"> <td align="left"> common_capturer4_lbf_singleface.xml              </td>    <td> [-40; 40] </td> <td> [-60; 60]  </td> <td>  [-60; 60]  </td>  </tr>
 <tr align="center"> <td align="left"> common_capturer4_singleface_with_angles.xml      </td>    <td> [-90; 90] </td> <td> [-75; 75]  </td> <td>  [-60; 60]  </td>  </tr>
 </table>

+## Face Cropping

+To crop the face, you can call the `RawSample.cutFaceImage` method.
+The image of a cropped face will be saved in a provided binary stream encoded in a specified format.

+See all available cropping types in `RawSample.FaceCutType`.

+To preview the cropping, call the `RawSample.getFaceCutRectangle` method by specifying the cropping type.
+As a result, you will have four points – the corners of the rectangle that will be used for cropping.

+See the example of usage, see [Demo Programs](../demo_programs).